Germany's Baerbock heads to Washington in first US trip | DW | 05.01.2022

 Baerbock also spoke of the storming of the US Capitol last January by rioters protesting the defeat of former US President Donald Trump.

-Noting that her visit came a day before the anniversary of the incident, Baerbock said she would discuss with Pelosi ways of defending democracy from external and internal threats.
+Noting that her visit comes a day before the anniversary of the incident, Baerbock said she would discuss with Pelosi ways of defending democracy from external and internal threats.

 She also said that Germany would focus on international action to protect the climate during its year at the helm of the G7, which began on January 1.